FlavScheidt/rippledTools/README.md

 # rippledTools
 Automatized tasks for configuring and analyzing rippled validators

+We assume that every node in the network can access each other by the name.

 # Config Cluster

 Configures the cluster topology according to the desired type of test.
 It is basically an UNL configuration tool